zain100000/MediLink/medi_link_backend/Readme.md

-# Anime App Backend
+# MediLink Backend

 ## Description

-The **Anime App Backend** is a Node.js-based RESTful API designed to support a full-featured anime streaming and management platform.
-This backend provides endpoints for managing users, anime catalog, genres, reviews, and episodes.
-It includes robust user authentication and role-based access control (RBAC), allowing superadmins and admins to manage the platform effectively.
+The **MediLink Backend** is a Node.js-based RESTful API designed to support a full-featured doctor appointment and healthcare management platform.
+This backend provides endpoints for managing users, doctors, appointments, specialties, reviews, and schedules.
+It includes robust user authentication and role-based access control (RBAC), allowing admins and superadmins to manage the platform effectively.

 ---